On The Sea: A Coastal Show Garden

-When I first got a garden which really belonged to me, in Bognor Regis my home town, I was quite clear what I wanted to do with some of it.
-I had sea defence timbers, real beautifully warn breakwaters from a couple of different locations and some cedar decking.
+When I first got a garden which really belonged to me in Bognor Regis, my home town, I was quite clear what I wanted to do with some of it.
+I had sea defence timbers, real, beautifullyworn breakwaters from a couple of different locations and some cedar decking.
 The decking sections became a jetty, the sculptural sea timber was placed to create depth and then the planting was the sea.
 A rough sea with spume from Stipa gigantea or Giant Oat Grass flowers, huge but delicate Crambe cordfolia flower spikes and white flowered annuals which I change from year to year.

 Having done one show garden which had to be to a set theme I now knew what I really wanted to present for my next display.
-The RHS put forward a theme of English Poets’ for Hampton Court 2011, 6 different Poets’ each of which would have one garden based on one of their works.
-As this had a bursary it was an attractive proposition and when I started reading I soon found a sonnet by John Keats called ‘On the Sea’ which fortunately spoke of the calming and cleansing effect of the being by the sea which I know so well.
+The RHS put forward a theme of English Poets for Hampton Court 2011: six different poets, each of which would have one garden based on one of their works.
+As this had a bursary it was an attractive proposition, and when I started reading I found a sonnet by John Keats called ‘On the Sea’ which fortunately spoke of the calming and cleansing effect of the being by the sea which I know so well.

 It keeps eternal whisperings around

 Gluts twice ten thousand Caverns till the spell

 Of Hecate leaves them their old shadowy sound.

 Often tis’ in such gentle temper found,

 Be moved for days from where it sometime fell.